 Sustainability Match: Long-standing projects that serve a wide audience frequently require the support of their host institution.
 To encourage institutions to leverage external funding so as to sustain digital initiatives, applicants may apply for a Sustainability Match.
-This match, which is available only for Level III projects, allows up to an additional \$50,000 in one-to-one matching funds (bringing the total request to a maximum of \$375,000).
-This additional funding is designed to encourage robust and creative approaches to sustaining initiatives and resources likely to have enduring impact over the long term.
+This match, which is available only for Level III projects, allows up to an additional \$50,000 in matching funds, which must be matched one-to-one by nonfederal gift funds raised from eligible third parties.
+(This additional funding, which brings the total request to a maximum of \$375,000, is designed to encourage robust and creative approaches to sustaining initiatives and resources likely to have enduring impact over the long term.)
 Matching funds may support activities such as personnel dedicated to data curation, long-term storage considerations, extended documentation plans, training, and other efforts to build and sustain an audience.
 This additional funding must contribute to implementation of plans described in the following application components: the data management plan and the sustainability plan.